 - We have inspired at least one other office or department to participate in the Green Office Program.
 Please include the office name in "Participant Notes."
 The office must email the CUES for more information or put your office name in their checklist within the next 4 months.
 (3)

-- The total number of our office members that walk, bike, utilize public transportation, and/or carpool as the main form (at least 4 times a week) of transportation to work.
+- The total number of our office members that work remotely, walk, bike, utilize public transportation, and/or carpool as the main form (at least 4 times a week) of transportation to work.
 (20%=1pt, 40%=2, <60%=3)

 - We walk to meetings on Butler’s campus and/or we conference call in rather than commute to an off-campus meeting.
 (1)